Employees: Your Number One Renewable Resource

 Boss, Don't Become the Invisible Leader!

-The MBWA way is has been around as long as dirt.
+The MBWA way has been around as long as dirt.
 Maybe even longer!
-It basically boils down to a leader making themselves not only open and available to complaints and conversations with their team, but actively seeking out these conversations.
-While walking around the floor, I often pause to ask employees what’s going on today.
+It boils down to a leader making themselves not only open and available to complaints and conversations with their team but actively seeking out these conversations.
+While walking around the floor, I often pause to ask employees what's going on today.
 I make a point to find out if anything is preventing them from doing their jobs.
-What I’ve learned is that employees are more likely to tell me what is on their minds point-blank in this context.
-Even further, they give me bits and pieces of information that I needed to develop solutions.
+I've learned that employees are more likely to tell me what is on their minds point-blank in this context.
+They give me bits and pieces of information that I need to develop solutions.

-In the flurry of activity to keep an eye on over-arcing goals, it can be easy to lose sight of the day-to-day details that build a thriving business.
+It can be easy to lose sight of the day-to-day details that build a thriving business in the flurry of activity to keep an eye on over-arcing goals.
 But leaders, remember: your employees are your number one resource!
-Keep them content, heard, and interested, and you’ll soon find a happier, more invested team ready and revving to work hard for you and your company.heir time.
-You’re the leader, yes, but lead by example.
+Keep them content, heard, and interested, and you'll soon find a happier, more invested team ready and revving to work hard for you and your company's time.
+You're the leader, yes, but lead by example.
 Model the kind of behavior and work ethic you would like to see in your team.